Nyabsi/blog/blogs/pico-4-ultra-review.md

 You do not need account,  credit card or to verify your phone number to get access to the Developer Mode, which can be enabled through Settings -> About -> Software Version and clicking it a few times.

-Developer mode enables USB Debug which lets you connect the Headset to your PC through ADB, developer mode also has a performance tuner which lets you change the resolution, refresh rate, gpu/cpu levels and ffr on per-game basis for tweaking performance and quality.
+Developer mode enables USB Debug which lets you connect the Headset to your PC through ADB.

+Developer mode also has a Performance Tuner which lets you adjust the resolution, refresh rate, CPU/GPU levels and ffr on per-application basis for tweaking performance and quality.

 ### Virtual Environments